evanwill/_drafts/_notes/library-research.md

 - [Zotero Desktop](https://www.zotero.org/download/) - optionally download and install the "personal research assistant" / "stand alone" app.
 The installation will likely prompt you to install plugins for LibreOffice / MS Word, the "Zotero Connector", and set up an online account.
     - If you already set up your online account, add it in Preferences > Sync.
 Once set up, the green refresh arrow appears in upper right of the app window.
 - "Zotero Connector" browser plugin (Addon/Extension) - install the plugin for your web browser.
 This will allow you to save references / pdfs directly from web pages.
     - Access Connector preferences by right clicking the icon.
 Check for defaults about saving PDFs and website snapshots.
+You may also need to "Authorize" to save items directly to the web version if your desktop app isn not open.
     - Will automatically detect Proxy links (i.e. logging in via U of I Library) and offer to save that setting to facilitate access.
     - Provides Google Doc integration.

 ### Create citation records

-- [Create a new record](https://www.zotero.org/support/adding_items_to_zotero) - use one of the methods to add references to your library
+- [Create a new record](https://www.zotero.org/support/adding_items_to_zotero) - use one of the methods to add references to your library:
     - "Magic wand button" - paste in a URL, DOI, ISBN.
 Zotero will auto extract the information to create a new record.
 It will automatically attempt to download related PDF or create a website snapshot.
     - "Plus button" - manually fill in the information.
     - Click the browser plugin in your address bar - information will be auto extracted to create new record.
 - Edit & Annotate record - check the record "tabs" for options.
-Use these fields to organize and enrich your collections.
+Use these fields to organize and enrich your collections:
     - "Info" - manually edit the citation details if necessary.
     - "Notes" - your annotations about the record.
 You can add multiple writing in rich text.
 Write summaries, key points you want to use, facts, sentences to quote?
     - "Tags" - add tags to group your articles around topics (see the tag visualization in lower left).